Skip to main content

 Make It Stick summary_how we learn

-In the book and our complete summary, we explain these 3 steps in more detail.
+In our complete Make It Stick summary, we explain these 3 steps in more detail.
 In a nutshell:

 • During encoding, new information is received by your brain in the form of chemical and electrical charges.
 These are encoded into memory traces (or mental representations of the patterns you’ve observed), which are held in your short-term working memory.
 Most of these memory traces are forgotten.